 God of the dead/underworld

-Pluto is derived from the Greek plouton, which means “rich” – he collects wealth under the ground, while the Greek Hades is known as more foreboding and gloomy.
+Pluto is derived from the Greek plouton meaning “rich,” he collects wealth under the ground, while Hades is more foreboding.

 God of weaponry and metallurgy